PostsDesert/SiRI/README.md

 # S.i.R.I. - Schoology iOS Reminders Integration
 <p align="center"><img src="http://i.imgur.com/csdR86p.png?1" /></p>
-A simple script that fetches your schoology events and upcoming assignments and adds them to ios reminders with a alarms and short link
+A simple script that fetches your schoology events and upcoming assignments and adds them to ios reminders with a alarms and short link.

 ## Setup

-#### 🚨 I'm waiting on a PR from [here](https://github.com/picklepete/pyicloud/pull/128) to merge, which contains some necessary features.
+##### 🚨 I'm waiting on a PR from [here](https://github.com/picklepete/pyicloud/pull/128) to merge, which contains some necessary features.
 Until then you can install this using my fork as described in the setup instructions. 🚨

 First things first, clone this repository to your server: